Cyril Raffaelli

 Cyril Raffaelli (born 1 April 1974), sometimes credited as Cyril Xavier Cuenel Raffaelli and Cyril Quenel-Raffaelli, is a French traceur, martial artist and stuntman.

 Biography

-Utilizing shotokan karate and wushu, Raffaelli has been a regular in films with Luc Besson and David Belle, the latter being a friend of his.
+Utilizing shotokan karate and wushu, Raffaelli has been in films with Luc Besson and David Belle, the latter being a friend of his.

 Acting career

 Raffaelli starred last in the war-horror film Djinns.